aerospike/aerolab/docs/GETTING_STARTED.md

 2. Under `Resources->ESL Integration`, select the virtual machine(s) you want to give access to docker
 3. Stop `WSL` by executing `wsl --shutdown`
 4. Restart your `WSL` linux virtual machine
+5. Fix permissions: `sudo chmod 777 /var/run/docker.sock` - this needs to be done every time docker is restarted, or alternatively `aerolab` will have to be run with `sudo` each time
-5. From within the virtual machine, execute `docker info`.
+6. From within the virtual machine, execute `docker info`.
 If the docker command is not found, it will need to be installed.
 Below manual covers installing on `ubuntu` based image:

 ```
 sudo apt-get update && sudo apt-get install ca-certificates curl gnupg lsb-release